 A Grandfather’s Passion to Transform Early Childhood Systems

 DeAndre was born into a neighborhood where drug use was common, and poverty and gang violence were pervasive.
-He was born into a home where his parents struggled with substance abuse and where their fighting sometimes ended in domestic violence.
 He is one of too many children born into circumstances that illustrate why families need better supports and better systems.

 DeAndre’s grandfather, David Armstrong, is a family partner on the Early Childhood Comprehensive Systems Collaborative Improvement and Innovation Network (ECCS CoIIN), an initiative seeking to improve early childhood systems so that more families have access to coordinated services.
 There’s an important message here that he wants to spread.